jvrana/markdown-cv/index.md

 software ([Terrarium](https://www.github.com/jvrana/Terrarium)) to engineer new cell behaviors in yeast using CRISPR dCas9 gene circuits.

-I am currently finishing up these two projects and related publications before my anticipated graduate in 2019/2020 and am looking for jobs at intersection of software engineering and synthetic biology.
+I am currently finishing up a few projects and related publications before my anticipated graduate in 2019/2020.
+I am searching for jobs at intersection of software engineering and synthetic biology for companies that make a positive environmental or societal impacts.

 ## Education